bitmovin/bitmovin-player-android-samples/README.md

 +   **CustomUi** Shows how the Bitmovin Player can be setup and configured to be controlled by a custom native UI.
 +   **CustomUiSubtitleView** Shows how the Bitmovin Player can be used with the native BitmovinSubtitleView.
 +   **CustomHtmlUi** Shows how the Bitmovin Player can be setup and configured to use a custom HTML UI.
++   **BasicFullscreenHandling** Shows how a simple FullscreenHandler can be implemented and configured on the Bitmovin Player
 +   **OfflinePlayback** Shows how the Bitmovin Android SDK can be used to download protected and unprotected content for offline playback.
 +   **BasicVrPlayback** Shows how the Bitmovin Player can be setup and configured for playback of VR content.